Dog Rocks – 200g Pack

 CAUTION – Do not be fooled by other products claiming to be as effective as Dog Rocks.
 Our’s are original, authentic, regularly lab tested.
 Dog households have been using our products for well over 15 years and we guarantee that they will work in 9 out of 10 cases.

-First discovered by an Aboriginal gardener in Australia in the late ’90s.
+First discovered in Australia in the late ’90s.
 Dog Rocks was tried, tested, and successfully launched into the Australian pet, vet and gardening markets.
 Dog Rocks is widely available and we have well over a million happy dogs and owners worldwide!

 When we say our product is 100% natural we really do mean it!
 Our product comes straight from the ground.
 The Rocks are then run through a grader in order to size the rocks to prevent choking hazards.
 Dog Rocks are packaged in all natural, eco friendly boxes.